Self Storage Financing for Construction

 SBA Storage Construction – No Payments for 2+ Years

 Some SBA self storage construction lenders allow you finance not only construction interest and closing costs, but the first 2+ years of payments.
 This is aggressive but it makes sense as it is way for a lender to make sure your facility gets off to a good start by insuring that you have the ability to make the payments during construction as well as when you are ramping up occupancy.

-So if you it takes 12 months to build and the lender puts all other costs including the first 2 years of mortgage payments into the loan then you will not have a come out of pocket for a payment for 3 full years AND given that the prepayment penalty under the SBA 7a program expires after 3 years you could refinace (or sell) at that time without having made a payment from your own cash.
+So if it takes 12 months to build and the lender puts all other costs including the first 2 years of mortgage payments into the loan then you will not have a come out of pocket for a payment for 3 full years AND given that the prepayment penalty under the SBA 7a program expires after 3 years you could refinance (or sell) at that time without having made a payment from your cash on hand.

 To be eligible for this, you will need a solid plan with realistic projections.
 Most of the time a lender will require a good feasibility study from a respected self storage industry consultant that includes detailed projections while others will rely on the information you provide in your business plan.
 Either way, the information provided needs to show a comprehensive level of detail re: all aspects of the project.
 These lenders will not fund a construction loan for a borrower with half-baked plans.

 Self Storage Construction Loans – No Experience Necessary

 SBA self storage construction loans do NOT require that you have industry experience.
 However, lenders will not make a loan to someone who lacks what they feel is appropriate experience for a ground up construction project OR someone they feel will not be a competent owner, so your non-self-storage experience matters.